 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the windows.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Minecraft launcher or Protected Applicatio or PC Optimizer (version 2.0.0) or mCGIAZ or Stub or M3 SoftwareS or Copyright© or Neltekrei Ptuuaoaie
+The process known as Minecraft launcher or SHURIKEN (version 3) or Protected Applicatio or PC Optimizer (version 2.0.0) or mCGIAZ or Stub or M3 SoftwareS or Copyright©

-belongs to software Minecraft or Project1 or PC Optimizer or MYTCRRJACWZBLDSKAIFVEOMX or Stub or ROlVflTfvw or Glueie Lengeua Sestiao or WKICURoKiokwzOjluEzcsLfyt
+belongs to software Project1 or Minecraft or PC Optimizer or MYTCRRJACWZBLDSKAIFVEOMX or Stub or ROlVflTfvw or Glueie Lengeua Sestiao or WKICURoKiokwzOjluEzcsLfyt

 by Microsoft (www.microsoft.com) or Mojang or AZCgRM or SCL IT SOLUTIONS or Fostaoe or CjMcIPiqfLGHFKvova or ICQ (www.icq.com) or DSKAIFVEOMXHGIICYORLLX.

 Description: Windows.exe is not essential for Windows and will often cause problems.
 The windows.exe file is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 10/8/7/XP are 1,449,984 bytes (22% of all occurrences), 1,574,232 bytes and 11 more variants.